natereinhardt/DSXtractAI-preprocessing/README.md

 ### Common Issues:

 **"No folders found"**
-- Check that your folders are in `files/stage/stageFiles/`
+- Check that your folders are in `files/stage/` within the project directory
-- Make sure the folder path exists
+- Make sure you created the `files/stage/` folder inside `DSXtractAI-preprocessing/`
+- Verify the folder path: `<project-root>/files/stage/`

 **"Port already in use"**
 - Another program is using port 3000